Classification of Rauzy classes in the moduli space of quadratic differentials: Marked flat surfaces

 If $S_0$ is not in the hyperelliptic connected component of $\HH$ and if all the singularities of $S$ have even degree, then breaking up a singularity does not change the parity of the spin structure.
 Indeed, the breaking procedure does not change the metric outside a small disk and the paths that we choose to compute the parity of spin structure can avoid this disk.
 Hence, starting from $S_0$ with even or odd spin structure, we get an even or an odd spin structure.

 Therefore, in any connected component $\CC$, there is a surface $S$ obtained by the construction.
 This proves the proposition. \end{proof}

-\section{Moduli space of quadratic differentials with a marked singularity}
+\subsection{Moduli space of quadratic differentials with a marked singularity}

-\begin{remark} In this section, we deal with the moduli space of \emph{quadratic} differentials.
-Therefore, the \emph{order} of a singularity is the integer $k\geq -1$ such that that the corresponding conical angle is $(k+2)\pi$. \end{remark}
+\begin{NNrem} Here, we deal with the moduli space of \emph{quadratic} differentials.
+Therefore, the \emph{order} of a singularity is the integer $k\geq -1$ such that that the corresponding conical angle is $(k+2)\pi$.
+Recall that $k=0$ corresponds to a regular marked point on the surface \end{NNrem}

+We want to prove Proposition~\ref{CC:Cm:q}, which will complete the proof of Theorem~A. This proposition is a ``quadratic analogous'' of Proposition~\ref{CC:Cm:ab}.